Share the article!

 One of the most frustrating things for a client is working with a freelancer who doesn't meet deadlines.

-If you consistently deliver your work late, it's only a matter of time before you lose the client.
+If you consistently deliver your work late, it's only a matter of time before you lose the customer.

-To avoid this, be realistic about the timeline for each project, and also be willing to add some buffer time.
+To avoid this, be realistic about the timeline for each project and add some buffer time.

-If you are not sure you can meet a deadline or things start to slip, contact the customer as soon as possible and see if there is some flexibility on the other end.
+If you're not sure you can meet a deadline or things start to slip, contact the customer as soon as possible and see if there's some flexibility on the other end.

-Just because you work from home in your pajamas doesn't mean you can slack off on professionalism.
-Freelancers who are unprofessional risk losing out customers and not least damage their reputation.
+Just because you work from home in your pajamas doesn't mean you can slack on professionalism.
+Freelancers who are unprofessional risk losing clients not to mention damaging their reputation.

 There are a few things you can do to ensure you act professionally.

-First, you need to be responsive to your customer.
-If you are not available immediately, let them know when to expect a response.
+First, be responsive to your customer.
+If you're not available immediately, let them know when they can expect a response.

-Secondly, dress the party - even if you "just" work from home, dressing for work can help you get into the right mood and mindset.
+Secondly, dress the part - Even if you "just" work from home, dressing for work can help you get into the right mood and mindset.

-And of course, be respectful and courteous in all your interactions with your customer.
+And of course, be respectful and polite in all your interactions with your customer.

-When you freelance, it can be easy to let work fill more and more of your life and everyday life.
+When you're freelancing, it can be easy to let work take up more and more of your life and schedule.

-You may find yourself working late into the night or on weekends because you feel it is required to get ahead.
-But you will change your performance over time, and this is a strategy that will often lead to burnout.
+You may find yourself working late into the night or on weekends because you feel it's required to get ahead.
+But you will draw on your performance over time, and it's a strategy that will often lead to burnout.

-It is important to set boundaries between work and private life – and then stick to them.
+It's important to set boundaries between work and personal life - and then stick to them.

-This may mean that you only work within fixed working hours or take a fixed day off each week.
+This may mean that you only work set working hours or have a set day off each week.

 Whatever it is, setting boundaries will help you maintain a healthy work-life balance.